 Key Takeaways

-Irritable bowel syndrome (IBS) is a common digestive disorder that causes several symptoms simultaneously.
 They include a combination of gas, bloating, and changes in bowel habits that can lead to diarrhea or constipation.

-A challenging aspect of managing IBS is the unpredictability of the symptoms.
 One day, some foods agree with you; the next, they can make your symptoms flare up.
-Following an anti-inflammatory eating plan can help reduce the severity of your symptoms.

-Eating fiber is essential for a healthy gut and helps you stay regular.
+Adequate fiber intake is essential for a healthy gut and helps you stay regular.
 Fiber food sources include fruits, vegetables, nuts and seeds, whole grains, and legumes.
-Some of these foods may not agree with your stomach.

 However, a fiber supplement for IBS may be gentler on your digestive system.